Chavez back in Venezuela after radiation therapy

 CARACAS (Reuters) - President Hugo Chavez returned home to Venezuela on Thursday after a first session of radiation treatment in Cuba that he hopes will cure his cancer and allow him to win a new six-year term in October.

-The 57-year-old socialist leader has said he will be flying back and forth to Havana over the coming weeks as he undergoes therapy, removing himself from the political stage just as his election rival gears up his campaign.
+The 57-year-old socialist leader has said he will be flying back and forth between Caracas and Havana over the coming weeks as he undergoes therapy, removing himself from the political stage just as his election rival gears up his campaign.

 “It’s a hard battle ...
 I‘m good and will continue to be good.
-I’ve taken the treatment very well, thanks to God,” he said during an hour-long pre-dawn speech broadcast on state TV from the Miraflores presidential palace.
+I’ve taken the treatment very well, thanks to God” he said, flanked by ministers during an hour-long pre-dawn speech broadcast on state TV from the Miraflores presidential palace.

-The opposition has demanded the president appoint a temporary leader to run the government during his absences in Cuba, something that Chavez has repeatedly rejected.
+The opposition has insisted the president appoint a temporary leader to run the government during his absences in Cuba, something that Chavez has repeatedly rejected.

 “I may have reduced my speed, but the government has accelerated ... there is no power vacuum,” he said on Thursday.